 Alternative 2 would lower the overall risk to human health and safety on the Charleston Peninsula as compared to the No Action Alternative / Future Without Project Condition.
-Alternative 2 would reduce risk of death, injury, or illness by decreasing the probability of storm surge inundation behind the storm surge wall.
-The reduced probability of storm surge inundation translates to reduced likelihood of drowning, exposure to short-term and long-term hazards, and associated mental health consequences.
+Alternative 2 would reduce risk of death, injury, or illness by decreasing the probability of storm surge inundation behind the storm surge wall and limiting the consequences of storm surge inundation in neighborhoods treated with nonstructural measures.
+Alternative 2 would reduce the likelihood of drowning, exposure to short-term and long-term hazards, and associated mental health consequences.
 Life loss modeling efforts indicate that there would be approximately 105 fewer deaths by drowning over a 50-year period of analysis when comparing Alternative 2 to the No Action Alternative (see Table 7-2).
-Injuries to first responders and individuals who do not evacuate would also be reduced.
 Longer term impacts like mold-borne illness and mental health consequences from lost livelihoods or community dislocations would also be reduced.